 Note: this is the second post in my series on business lessons I learned while running a small retail business shortly after graduating from university.
 Click here to go to the first post.

 When I did my research, everything looked "fine" on paper.
 My area had more than enough target market; they had the money and the demand for the goods.
-I interviewed potential customers, all of whom were excited about the idea of a local skateboard and snowboard shop.
-I built my cash-flow based on other shops in similar markets.
+I interviewed potential customers, all excited about a local skateboard and snowboard shop.
+I built my cash flow based on other shops in similar markets.

-But none of that planning ended up working, because all of the facts, business theory, and analysis went out the window as soon as I started selling real products.
+But none of that planning worked because all the facts, business theory, and analysis went out the window when I started selling real products.

-Instead of planning for over a year, and then launching a big store, I should have planned for a month and launched multiple test-runs.
+Instead of planning for over a year and launching a big store, I should have planned for a month and launched multiple test runs.
 I could have tried selling skateboards out of my truck at the skatepark.
 I could have rented a temporary space in the mall over Christmas.
 I could have tried home delivery.

-All of this could have been accomplished with less time, less money, and less planning.
-Moving from the theoretical to actually trying to sell the product, would have given me the data I couldn't accomplish doing other types of research: will this work?
+This could have been accomplished with less time, less money, and less planning.
+I should have moved from the theoretical to selling the product.
+This would have given me the data I couldn't accomplish doing other types of research: will this work?
 Is it worth doing?

-Until you produce and sell something real, you can't really forecast what the response will be.
+Until you produce and sell something real, you can't forecast the response.
 Start small: build it and sell it as quickly as you can.